Combat Organization of the Socialist Revolutionary Party: Decline and attempted revival (1905–1907)

+Following the suppression of the Moscow uprising in December 1905, the new Central Committee elected at the First PSR Congress (December 1905–January 1906) declared its intention to resume terrorist activities.
+The Combat Organization was to be rebuilt with about thirty new members.
+Its primary targets were Minister of the Interior Pyotr Durnovo and Vice Admiral Fyodor Dubasov, governor-general of Moscow, with both acts planned before the opening of the First Duma.
 Except for a revenge killing of the police informer Tatarov in Warsaw on 4 April 1906, the attack on Dubasov was the Combat Organization's final, albeit partial, success.
 On 23 April 1906, Boris Vnorovskii, dressed as a naval officer, threw a bomb disguised as a box of candies under Dubasov's carriage.
 Vnorovskii and Dubasov's aide-de-camp were killed instantly; the governor-general was thrown from his carriage and escaped with minor injuries.

 With the opening of the First Duma on 27 April 1906, the PSR Central Committee, despite boycotting the elections, reaffirmed its intention to end terrorist activity.
 This indirectly saved Durnovo.
 The Combat Organization also failed to assassinate Minister of Justice Mikhail Akimov and military figures General Georgii Min and Colonel Riman.
 These repeated failures, especially after the March 1905 arrests, led many party members to question the conduct of central terror.

 Following the dissolution of the First Duma in July 1906, the Central Committee again resumed terror, with Prime Minister Pyotr Stolypin as the primary target.
 Persistent plotting against Stolypin failed, largely due to the difficulty of approaching him.
 An almost desperate Savinkov then attempted to assassinate Vladimir von der Launits, governor of St. Petersburg, but this also proved impossible due to constant police surveillance.
 Savinkov resigned as head of the combatants, along with Azef (then the PSR Central Committee representative in the Combat Organization).
 The Central Committee appointed SRs Sletov and Grozdov as replacements, but the boeviki, consistent with their closed-circle mentality, refused to recognize these outsiders and chose to disperse.
 By the beginning of 1907, the Combat Organization had fallen apart again, this time for good in its former capacity.